TheRafikiKing/versatile/README.md

   run pytest
   (pay attention to #region test add instructions)

+#note
+#some validations are done automaticly by the framework such as
 architecture:
 backend:
   python
-  fastapi(handle many concurrent requests) + uvicorn (which handle gracefull SIGTERM- running with the default value) tests - pytest
+  fastapi(high performance, handle (async) many concurrent requests) + uvicorn (which handle gracefull SIGTERM- running with the default value) tests - pytest + swagger(find at: localhsot:HTTP_PORT/docs)